carodefelpa/resume/Essay.md

 ### What are your professional goals for the next 2 years, the next 5 years?

 > I currently have my own startup, so learning how to code is key for the success of my project and my career, even when I already start with some prototypes i reach 160.000 downloads, and the only way to improve it is learning to code, I think that project will cover the next 2 years.
-For the next 5 years, i think i will be working on a tech company, using my new skills and i hope still working on my startup, since i think every woman should be independent in what she does and wants.
+For the next 5 years, I think I will be working on a tech company, using my new skills and I hope still working on my startup, since I think every woman should be independent in what she does and wants.

 > I want to make companies look for what I know and am worth, not begging work.
 I'm a professional with over 7 years experience in technology and computer projects, and I want to prove it.